rahulmoorthy/ICP_SLAM/README.md

 4) Next, centre of mass was computed against x and p matrices.
 Also the corresponding coordinate points were subtracted from the centre of mass matrix(2 *1)
 5) W was then computed by taking the transpose of x and multiplying it with p.
 This results in a W matrix of size 2*2.
 We then performed Singular Value Decomposition (SVD) to      compute rotation and translation (R and t).
 6) The R and t are then transformed to obtained a refined pose which is then returned.
 For every iteration, error is then calculated by L2 distance between x and p’(obtained        from refined pose).

+### Results:
+Vizualizing ICP Registration across simple world, erractic world and on the TurtleBot